jainaangi/100-days-coding-challenge/README.md

 📌 Day 20: Recursive Digit Sum

 Problem Staement:Given an integer, we need to find the super digit of the integer.

+📌 Day 21:Solve Me First

+Problem Staement:Complete the function solve me first to compute the sum of two integers.